 Homemade Thai Sweet Chili Sauce recipe uses 6 simple ingredients and takes just 10 minutes to prepare.
-It’s a healthy flavorful sauce that contains just a fraction of the sugar in store bought options!
+It’s a flavorful healthy sauce that contains just a fraction of the sugar in store bought options!

 It’s sweet and sour, tangy, with a kick of heat, and makes for a delicious condiment or dipping sauce.
-Now you can learn how to make it at home with just a few all natural, cost efficient ingredients and just 10 minutes of your time!
+Now you can learn how to make Thai sweet chili sauce at home with just a few all natural, affordable ingredients and just 10 minutes of prep time!

 What Is Thai Sweet Chili Sauce?

-It commonly may contain red chili paste (or sambal oelek), rice wine vinegar, sugar, and sometimes ginger and fish sauce.
+Sweet chili sauce commonly may contain red chili paste (or sambal oelek), rice wine vinegar, sugar, and sometimes ginger and fish sauce.
 My version is a simplified version with easy to find ingredients plus it’s refined sugar free, gluten free and vegan.

-Maybe I’m a little biased, but I honestly think this is the only sweet chili sauce recipe you’ll ever need.
+Maybe I’m a little biased, but I honestly think this is the only Thai sweet chili sauce recipe you’ll ever need.
 It’s the best!

 Ingredients

-- Garlic: I use just one clove of garlic, but feel free to adjust the amount to personal preferences.
+• Garlic: I use just one clove of garlic, but feel free to adjust the amount to personal preferences.

-- Red pepper flakes: I used regular red pepper flakes but feel free to swap this out with other chili varieties.
+• Red pepper flakes: I used regular red pepper flakes but feel free to swap this out with other chili varieties.

-- Salt: To enhance taste.
+• Salt: To enhance taste.

 How to Make Thai Sweet Chili Sauce

-- Add the ingredients to a pan: Add all the Asian sweet chili sauce ingredients to a pan and whisk until well combined.
+• Add the ingredients to a pan: Add all the Asian sweet chili sauce ingredients to a pan and whisk until well combined.

-- Thicken and reduce: Bring the chili Thai mixture to a boil over medium heat, reduce to low, and simmer for 7-10 minutes, or until thickened.
+• Thicken and reduce: Bring the chili Thai mixture to a boil over medium heat, reduce to low, and simmer for 7-10 minutes, or until thickened.
 Then, use immediately, transferring any leftovers to a clean glass jar.

 Can I Use A Sugar Free Substitute for Making This Sauce?

-Yes, you could make this with a sugar free alternative like granulated erythritol, but it won’t be quite as ‘sticky’.
+Yes, you could make this with a sugar free alternative like granulated erythritol, but it won’t be quite as sticky.
 You could also try a liquid monk fruit or a sugar free syrup alternative.
 The flavor might differ.

 Can I Use Fresh Red Chillies?

-Yes, especially if you desire your Thai sauce to be a more red color similar to those found in store bought bottles.
+Yes, especially if you desire your Thai sweet chili sauce to be a more red color similar to those found in store bought bottles.
 Use Thai red chillies if you can find them and be aware they are more spicy so you may want to remove the seeds before you process them into a paste.

 Alternately, you could use sambal oelek which is a pickled chili paste.
 You may find you need to use less rice vinegar with this option.